Articles on Strategy

 Cultivating the Leader Heart of Jesus

 For years I avoided reading or learning too much about leadership.
-The topic made me afraid … afraid to feel inadequate … to become overly ambitious … to feed my ego…to get stressed and [...]
+The topic made me afraid … afraid to feel inadequate … to become overly ambitious … to feed my ego…to get stressed and over-function. [...]

 The Secret of Jesus’ Easy Yoke